maddiodie/bd-advertising-service/DESIGN_DOCUMENT.md

 AdvertisementSelectionLogic's selectAdvertisement.
 AdvertisementSelectionLogic calls ContentDAO and TargetingGroupDao to get content and targeting data respectively.
 It sorts the targeting groups by click through rate.
 It also calls TargetingEvaluator to evaluate whether the given request meets all of the rules in the targetingGroups.
-Then it returns an eligible ad with the highest click through rate.*
+Then it returns an eligible ad with the highest click-through rate.*

-### Class diagrams
+### Class Diagrams

 ![Figure 5 - TargetEvaluator related class diagrams](src/resources/class-diagram-targeting-evaluator.png)